National Hockey League: Teams

-The remaining members of the Original Six, the Chicago Blackhawks and the Detroit Red Wings, respectively ranked seventh at US$2.45 billion and 10th at US$2.125 billion.
+The remaining members of the Original Six, the Boston Bruins, Chicago Blackhawks, and Detroit Red Wings ranked sixth, seventh, and tenth, respectively, at US$2.9 billion, US$2.8 billion, and US$2.5 billion.
 In 2023, the Maple Leafs surpassed the Rangers as the most valuable NHL team, and Los Angeles overtook both Chicago and Boston, making its way into the top five.